 Also, a lack of security knowledge leads to staffers making mistakes, such as using the same passwords repeatedly or relying solely on anti-virus software to protect them.

 Many organizations focus on security tools that protect the perimeter, managing endpoints and patching systems.
 Unfortunately, they often forget to safeguard against the vulnerabilities caused by humans.
-Even when a company implements concrete security policies and procedures, the likelihood of every person following those protocols to a tee is extremely slim.
+Even when a company implements concrete security policies and procedures, the likelihood of every person following those protocols exactly is extremely slim.

 All of this creates the perfect opportunity for criminals to gain access to sensitive data and assets.
 They understand how to exploit staffers — and then follow the path of least resistance.